Skip to main content

 Figure \(\PageIndex{8}\): Tarn in a cirque.

-In some cases, recessional moraines may isolate a series of basins within a glaciated valley, and the resulting chain of lakes is called paternoster lakes.
+When recessional moraines create a series of isolated basins within a glaciated valley, the resulting chain of lakes is called paternoster lakes.

 Two lakes in a U-shaped valley.